halukajs/box/README.md

 **Haluka Box** is a dependency injector and container used by Haluka framework (but can be used independently or with any other frameworks).
-If you are using any other framework bandut find this module useful, check out [haluka](https://haluka.dev) – they are like a gem together.
+If you are using any other framework and find this module useful, check out [haluka](https://haluka.dev) – they are like a gem together.

 ## Installation
 Installation of Haluka Box is fairy easy.
 It can be installed from `npm` by: